SkipCohenUniversity

 Picture

-One of my favorite images of Sheila and me was captured that night and sent to me by good buddy, Brian Palmer.
-It proves a very special point - you don't have to have everybody looking at the camera all the time.
+The shot itself, proves a very special point - you don't have to have everybody looking at the camera all the time.

 After the 2013 summer workshop, like so many educational events we decided it was time for a change.
 Workshops events like this are incredibly labor intensive and with so many different events to choose from it was time to move on, but not from the goal of education, continuing to build a business and support an industry I love dearly.

-With help from good buddy, Scott Bourne, SCU became a reality and my life morphed into that of a blogger, podcaster, and writer.
+With help from good buddy, Scott Bourne, the SCU blog became a reality and my life morphed into that of a blogger, podcaster, and writer.
 I wouldn't change a thing in my life since leaving Rangefinder/WPPI.
-The best part of the last nine years is the friendships that have come out of everyone's mutual love for the craft and the support we all give each other no matter what challenges life puts in our paths.
+The best part of the last sixteen years is the friendships that have come out of everyone's mutual love for the craft and the support we all give each other no matter what challenges life puts in our paths.

 If the plan doesn't work, change the plan, but NEVER your goal.